NGloni515/github-challenge/README.md

 npm install
 ```

-Them, update the Github key with the one shared in the email
+Then, update the Github key GITHUB_PRIVATE_KEY in the .env file with the one shared in the email

 Finally, run the development server: